 Raw Coconut Almond Truffles – Some vegans and vegetarians also follow a raw diet, but this doesn’t mean they have to miss out on sweet treats.
 These truffles are easy to make and require only a blender to put together.

-Double Chocolate Torte – Pure chocoholic heaven.
+Chocolate Macaroon Tart – Pure chocoholic heaven.
 Valentine’s Day is all about indulgence, and this dessert takes that to an extreme.

 Of course not everyone has a sweet tooth, and for alternative vegan/vegetarian friendly gifts there are a number of retailers who can help you out such as Trade-Aid, Lush and The Cruelty Free Shop.